 “Their marketing approach of juniors for juniors is brilliant,” said Atlanta-based A5 club director Bob Westbrook, whose club is an original JVA member.
 “JVA is all about the juniors.”

 JVA got its start after a meeting of 33 club directors in a hotel in Chicago.

 “We talked about the state of volleyball and what we think needs to be better,” said JVA executive director Jenny Hahn.
 “Let’s face it, volleyball is a business.
 We asked what is in the way of growing the juniors game?
 What needs to be done to be better?

-“During the meeting we explained it wasn’t USA Volleyball that really was the problem, it was the regions,” said Hahn, director of the Milwaukee Sting.
+“During the meeting we explained it wasn’t USA Volleyball that really was the problem, it was the regions,” said Hahn, then-director of the Milwaukee Sting.
 We were seeing different problems and different roadblocks at that level.
 We advocated for two years to USAV for changes and didn’t see anything coming down the pike.
 If something isn’t working, you have to try something else.”

 In its early days, JVA, then known as JVDA (Junior Volleyball Directors Association), had its championship tournament sanctioned by USA Volleyball until the national governing body pulled its blessing.